 You can learn more about xtiles (or xTiles — they write it both ways) at their YouTube channel, where they have a number of short tutorials.

 Heptabase is a notes management application for Windows and Mac.
 There is no browser version, but it does use the cloud to sync your notes between devices.
 You don’t need to be online to use Heptabase.
+(March 2023 update: Heptabase now has a browser version.)

 In it, notes are created as cards with most of the standard elements and features of modern note managers.
 There are three general views of your cards in Heptabase: